Nawrūz (Mongol emir): Rise and fall under Ghazan

 Nawruz pledged to raise Ghazan to the throne after Gaykhatu's death on the condition of his conversion to Islam.
 Managing to gain the loyalty of emirs like Taghachar, Chupan, Irinjin and Qurumushi, Nawruz ensured Ghazan's victory over Baydu in 1295.
 He was subsequently named naib of the state by Ghazan after his coronation.
 Nawruz appointed his brothers, Lagzi Güregen to watch over financial issues and Hajji Narin to oversee divan.
-As a fervent adherent to Islam; the history of Bar Sawma's voyages and Mar Yaballaha III's Patriarchal tenure portrays him as a ferocious enemy of Nestorian Christians.
+As a fervent adherent to Islam; the History of Mar Yahballaha and Rabban Sauma portrays him as a ferocious enemy of Nestorian Christians.
 With Islam being the new state religion, Nawruz ordered all Buddhist and Christian temples to be destroyed or converted to mosques.

 Nawruz headed Ghazan's army against Chagatai khan Duwa's invasion of Khorasan in 1295.
 However the Ilkhanid prince Sogai (son of Yoshmut) refused to join the campaign in Khorasan, believing this was a plot of Nawruz to further deprive nobility of their possessions.
 Nawruz informed Ghazan of this plot and he subsequently executed him.
 However, Nawruz soon embroiled himself in an argument with Nurin Aqa, who was more popular with the military and left Khorasan.
 After returning West, he survived an assassination attempt by a soldier named Tuqtay, who claimed that Nawruz murdered his own father, Arghun Aqa.
 Soon he was accused of treason by Sadr al-Din Khaladi, sahib-divan of Ghazan by forming a secret alliance with Mamluks.
 Indeed, according to Mamluk sources, Nawruz corresponded with Sultan Lajin.

 Using this opportunity Ghazan started a purge against Nawruz and his followers in May 1297.
 His brother Hajji Narin and his follower Satalmish were executed along with Nawruz's children in Hamadan, his other brother Lagzi Güregen was also put to death in Iraq on 2 April 1297.
 His 12-year-old son Toghai was spared due to the efforts of Bulughan Khatun Khurasani, Ghazan's wife Arghun Aqa's granddaughter and given to the household of Amir Husayn.
 Others spared were his brother Yol Qutluq and his nephew Kuchluk.

 Emir Kutlushah was ordered to pursue Nawruz and kill him.
 Kutlushah's armies defeated Nawruz near Jam and Nishapur.
 Following these defeats, Nawrūz took refuge at the court of the malik Fakhr al-Din of Herat, in northern Afghanistan, but the latter betrayed him and delivered him to Qutluqshah, who had him executed immediately on 13 August 1297, along with his brothers Hajji and Bulquq.
 Nawruz's severed head was mutilated and hung on the gates of Baghdad.